 The following image sequence is in real time.
 It will play through 10 times and then stop.
 To repeat the sequence, click the browser's "refresh" or "reload" button.

 The following image sequence shows each frame for half a second.
 It will play through 10 times and then stop.
 To repeat the sequence, click the browser's "refresh" or "reload" button.

 At the end of the following narrative, each frame is illustrated in detail in a sequential collage.

-- Frame #16: The stroke cycle starts again.
+- Frame #17: The stroking sequence begins again.

 Kirsty Coventry displays a very efficient form of backstroke.
 The almost constant application of emphasized horizontal propulsive force is especially impressive.
 The immediate reposition of the hand/arm on entry to begin applying force puts to bed any consideration of an S-shaped pull in backstroke.
 Much of what this swimmer does is worthy of emulation.

 The entry into the water of possibly each whole-arm is the only alteration that is recommended.